cedarcode/webauthn-ruby/docs/advanced_configuration.md

 ## Moving from Global to Instance Based Configuration

 Adding a configuration for a new instance does not mean you need to get rid of your Global configuration.
-They can co-exist in your application and be both available for the different usages you might have. `WebAuthn.configuration.relying_party` will always return the global one while `WebAuthn::RelyingParty.new` will allow you to create a different instance as you see the need.
+They can co-exist in your application and be both available for the different usages you might have. `WebAuthn.configuration.relying_party` will always return the global one while `WebAuthn::RelyingParty.new`, executed anywhere in your codebase, will allow you to create a different instance as you see the need.
 They will not collide and instead operate in isolation without any shared state.

 The gem API described in the current [Usage](../README.md#usage) section for the [Global Configuration](../README.md#configuration) approach will still valid but the [Instance Based API](#instance-based-api) also works with the global `relying_party` that is maintain globally at `WebAuthn.configuration.relying_party`.